-Five of our vessels are scheduled to be dry-docked in 2021.
-The dry-docking for one of these vessels will be longer and more costly than normal as a result of the need to install a BWTS on the vessel in order to comply with regulatory requirements.
+All vessels in our fleet are required to be dry-docked at least once every five years for inspection and repairs.
+The dry-docking of our vessels may be longer and more costly than normal as a result of required repairs or regulatory requirements at the time of the dry-docking.
 Any delay or cost overrun of the dry-docking could have a material adverse effect on our business, results of operations and financial condition and could significantly reduce or eliminate our ability to pay distributions on our common or Preference Units.

 Dry-dockings of our vessels require significant expenditures and result in loss of revenue as our vessels are off-hire during such period.
 Any significant increase in either the number of off-hire days or in the costs of any repairs or investments carried out during the dry-docking period could have a material adverse effect on our profitability and our cash flows.
 Given the potential for unforeseen issues arising during dry-docking, we may not be able to predict accurately the time required to dry-dock any of our vessels.
-In 2021, one of the dry-dockings will be longer and more costly than normal as a result of the need to install BWTS on the vessel in order to comply with regulatory requirements.
-Furthermore, the COVID-19 virus, and implementation of additional "stop work" orders in Singapore, may impact the availability of dry-dock yard slots and our ability to source the required personnel and equipment.
 If more than one of our ships is required to be out of service at the same time, or if a ship is dry-docked longer than expected or if the cost of repairs is greater than budgeted, our results of operations and our cash flows, including cash available for distribution to unitholders, could be adversely affected.
-The upcoming dry-dockings of our vessels are expected to be carried out in 2023 (four vessels) and 2024 (two vessels).
+The upcoming dry-dockings of our vessels are expected to be carried out in 2023 (four vessels) and 2024 (one vessel).